helrond/songs/_posts/2022-08-07-loud-music.md

 ---
 Everybody needs to turn it up sometimes
 Playing your favorite song shouldn’t be a crime
-Everybody needs to get loud and lose themselves in the sound
+You needs to get loud get lost in the sound
 Everybody needs to turn it up sometimes

 <div class="chorus">